-- That the municipal organograms are realistic, underpinned by a service delivery model and affordable. - That there are implementable human resources development and management programmes. - There are sustained platforms to engage organised labour to minimise disputes and disruptions. - Importance of establishing resilient systems such as billing.
+- That the municipal organograms are realistic, underpinned by a service delivery and budget allocations - That there are implementable human resources development and management programmes. - There are sustained platforms to engage organised labour to minimise disputes and disruptions. - Importance of establishing resilient systems such as billing.